 For every affected person, it is crucial to learn about the incident immediately and to understand what to do about their compromised account and other online assets.
 Consumers need a step-by-step set of instructions to follow that minimizes their exposure in such high-risk situations.
 Unfortunately, the companies affected by a data leak rarely provide such information in a timely or efficient way.

 As a global leader in personal online protection and privacy, we at Kromtech do our best to protect your most valuable asset in today’s digitally dependent world—your personal data and your privacy.
 MacKeeper offers several tools to help make you and your families online experience safer.
 By combining security, privacy, and anti-fraud technologies and services, we help protect you across multiple devices in and outside your home.
 We strive to help people easily solve the problems and complexities of digital privacy and protection through our tools and advanced personal tech assistance—24/7.

 Moreover, we strive to help you even in those situations where data loss cannot be prevented.
-Later this quarter, MacKeeper will launch a new service that will help you locate any personal, leaked web account details.
-Every user will be able to set up early alerts about new leaks of their personal data into the deep and dark web.
-They will also receive information about these incidents and recommendations on what steps to take.
-Start using MacKeeper today to be notified about the launch of this tool.
+MacKeeper has launched ID Theft Guard, a new service that helps you locate any personal, leaked web account details.
+Every user can set up early alerts about new leaks of their personal data into the deep and dark web.
+Upon doing it, they will receive information about these incidents and recommendations on what steps to take.
+A quick reaction is crucial for preventing identity theft.